Skip to content

 Where to Order

 Death certificates in Florida are issued by the Florida Department of Health, Bureau of Vital Statistics.
 Your funeral home will typically order the initial copies for you as part of their services.
+Learn about what funeral homes charge and your rights under the FTC Funeral Rule.

 Visit Florida Department of Health, Bureau of Vital Statistics